karans98/LSTM-Forecasting/README.md

     2. Once cloning is complete, navigate to the cloned repository :[cd LSTM_Forecasting]
     3. Install the Python libraries mentioned in the requirements.txt file :[pip install -r requirements.txt]
     4. Run the Python file :[python app.py]
-    5. Click the link and view the results
+    5. Click the link to view the web application

 ### Important Notes -